geftimov/android-components/README.md

 #### Components

  * [NoDefaultSpinner](https://github.com/geftimov/android-components/wiki/NoDefaultSpinner "NoDefaultSpinner") (Spinner with hint default item.
 When other item selected the default option is removed.)
+ * [ViewPagerAdapter](https://github.com/geftimov/android-components/wiki/ViewPagerAdapter "ViewPagerAdapter") (Adapter for ViewPager but with views , not fragments.)
+ * [ViewPagerFragmentAdapter](https://github.com/geftimov/android-components/wiki/ViewPagerFragmentAdapter "ViewPagerFragmentAdapter") (Adapter for ViewPager with the new fragments (not support library).)

 #### Contributors